szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Max evaluation steps in loop`` - Maximum evaluation steps to achieve the final result, set 0 to infinity

+* ``Model for evaluation``: Model used for evaluation with score/percentage (loop).
+If not selected, then current active model will be used.

 * ``Append and compare previous evaluation prompt in next evaluation`` - If enabled, previous improvement prompt will be checked in next eval in loop, default: False

 * ``Split response messages`` - Split response messages to separated context items in OpenAI Agents mode.